clouddost/tomcat-installation/README.md

-# Installing Tomcat using Binary Method
+# Installing Tomcat using Binary Method on Amazon Linux 2